scvnathan/myRetail/README.md

 Since the focus of this app is on the front-end, the Express server is very minimal.
 Some basic APIs are available such as `addToCart`, but as far as persistence goes, it's all in-memory and simply serves to enable the front-end to function realistically.

-For a self-contained project like this, Redux is unnecessary and overcomplicates things, but it can also lay the foundation for future features - and in our pretend case-study this is intended to be a jumping off point future enhancements.
+I chose Redux since I don't have as much experience with it as I would like given its popularity and utility, but for a self-contained project like this I think Redux is unnecessary and overcomplicates things, but it can also lay the foundation for future features - and in our pretend case-study this is intended to be a jumping off point future enhancements.
+A simpler and easer to understand approach might be to use React's context API on its own inside containers.
+The selectors, however, are still handy given the gnarly structure of the dummy json response.
+Another improvement would be to do as much data processing on the server as possible, such as parsing dates and rearranging the data how the UI most easily consume it.
 ## Tests
 `npm test` for unit tests and `npm run e2e` for end-to-end tests